bjsi/incremental-everything/README.md

 - You can use the shortcut `alt/opt+x` to create an incremental Rem.
 - You can use the shortcut `alt/opt+shift+x` to create an incremental Rem and open the priority menu.

+#### Disable Incremental Rem

+- If you are done reviewing an incremental Rem and do not wish to see it anymore, you can disable it by removing the `Incremental` tag.

 ### Review

 - The plugin automatically interleaves incremental Rem between your regular flashcard reviews.